-The Downs-Jones Library has a fully-integrated automated library system which allows student, faculty and staff access to over 96,798 books, 9,893 media items, over 30,000 electronic books (eBooks) in varying subject disciplines, 69,945 microforms as well as 254 scholarly journals and leading news and opinion magazines.
+The Downs-Jones Library has a fully-integrated automated library system which allows student, faculty and staff access to over 25,975 books, 1,713 media items, over 379,174 electronic books (eBooks) in varying subject disciplines, 105 databases, and leading news and opinion magazines.
 As a participating library in TexShare (a state-wide resource sharing program), the Huston-Tillotson community is able to access electronic databases (full-text journal articles included), borrow books directly from other libraries, and request materials through interlibrary loan.
-Combining all of these resources with the availability of twenty computers in the library's Alma Orme Moss Computer Laboratory, users are able to complete research papers and class projects.
-In addition, the library houses a non-circulating archival collection representing the institution's history, located in the Yerwood Room which contains books, portraits, photographs, administrative documents, papers (of the former Presidents of the institution), yearbooks, and memorabilia.
+Combining all these resources with the availability of twenty-six desktop computers in the upper and lower level of the library total, users are able to complete research papers and class projects.
+In addition, the library houses a non-circulating archival collection representing the institution's history, located in the Archives room which contains books, portraits, photographs, administrative documents, papers (of the former Presidents of the institution), yearbooks, and memorabilia.